Nuthampstead

-Nuthampstead is a small village and civil parish in North East Hertfordshire located a few miles south of the town of Royston.
-In the 2001 census the parish had 139 residents, increasing to 142 at the 2011 Census.
+Nuthampstead is a small village and civil parish in the North Hertfordshire district of Hertfordshire, England.
+It lies 5 miles south-east of the town of Royston, and adjoins the border with Essex.
+The parish had a population of 141 at the 2021 census.

+History

 Nuthampstead was historically a hamlet in the parish of Barkway.
-The hamlet appointed its own overseer of the poor, and as such became an separate civil parish on 10 August 1866 under the Poor Law Amendment Act 1866.
+The hamlet took on civil functions under the poor laws from the 17th century onwards, appointing its own overseer of the poor.
+Nuthampstead therefore became a civil parish in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
 Despite becoming a separate civil parish, it remains part of the ecclesiastical parish of Barkway.
-Nuthampstead was included in the Royston Poor Law Union from 1835.
-It formed part of the Ashwell Rural District from 1894 until 1935, when that district was absorbed into the Hitchin Rural District.
-Since 1974, Nuthampstead has been part of North Hertfordshire.
-Due to its small size, Nuthampstead has a parish meeting rather than a parish council.

 During the Second World War, RAF Nuthampstead, situated next to the village, was home initially to the 55th Fighter Group and subsequently the 398th Bombardment Group of the U.S. Army Air Forces.
 This latter unit, the base's primary occupant, flew Boeing B-17 Flying Fortress heavy bombers on missions over occupied Europe.

 Known as USAAF Station 131 during the war, and less formally as AAF Nuthampstead, the airfield was constructed by U.S. Army engineer battalions starting in 1942.
 The site was formerly Scales Park, which was planted with oak trees after the Battle of Trafalgar.
 These were cleared to make room for the runways, hangars, and other wartime facilities.
 Visitors to the site will find that the main runways have since been removed, with a grass runway and service roads only remaining to allow the airfield to be used by light aircraft.

 In 1968–71 the Commission on the Third London Airport (the "Roskill Commission") considered Nuthampstead as one of its four short-listed sites, along with Cublington, Foulness (later known as Maplin Sands) and Thurleigh.

 Barkway VOR is located at Nuthampstead Airfield.

 Areas of the former airfield have been converted into a shooting ground.
 Since 1992, when planning permission was granted, the ground has developed to enable it to hold major championships in four international shooting disciplines.

+Geography

-The village has a pub/restaurant with bed and breakfast facilities, called The Woodman.
-Outside The Woodman is a large memorial stone dedicated to the 398th squadron.
+The village has a pub/restaurant with bed and breakfast facilities, called The Woodman Inn.
+Outside The Woodman Inn is a large memorial stone dedicated to the 398th squadron, and a museum of the airfield's history.

+Governance

+There are two elected tiers of local government covering Nuthampstead, at district and county level: North Hertfordshire District Council and Hertfordshire County Council.
+Due to its low population, Nuthampstead has a parish meeting comprising all residents instead of an elected parish council.

+Population

+At the 2021 census the parish had a population of 141.
+The population had been 142 in 2011, and 139 in 2001.